Digimon Frontier: Antagonists

-A Celestial Digimon alongside Seraphimon and Orphanimon.
+A Celestial rabbit/cherub-themed Digimon alongside Seraphimon and Orphanimon.
 He was corrupted by Lucemon.
 The Digidestined are called to the Digital World to stop Cherubimon and restore peace to the land.
 In a final battle with the Digidestined, Takuya Kanbara as EmperorGreymon defeats Cherubimon.
-He is later reborn as Lopmon near the end of the series.
-In the final episode, the redeemed Cherubimon helps the Digidestined destroy Lucemon.
+He is later reborn as the rabbit-themed Lopmon (ロップモン, Roppumon) near the end of the series.
+In the final episode, the redeemed Cherubimon helps the DigiDestined by joining Ophanimon and Seraphimon in giving them the motive to destroy Lucemon.